 THE ULTIMATE FESTIVAL SURVIVAL GUIDE

 Summer weather and weekend music festivals are made for each other.
-From the well-known festivals like Glastonbury and Reading, to smaller more niche festivals such as Secret Garden Party and Lovebox, the UK festival scene is buzzing.
+From the well-known festivals like Glastonbury and Reading, to smaller more niche festivals such as Secret Garden Party and Truck Festival, the UK festival scene is buzzing.
 But with worries of getting washed out by the rain and less than homely shower facilities, there's a few things you need to think about before you just rock up.
 So whether you’re heading for a weekend of chilled out vibes or partying it up here is everything you need to know to survive camping this festival season.

 The Festival Camping Essentials